Weald-Creative/Kairos-SDK-iOS/README.md

 ## Recognize

-The recognize method takes an image of a subject and attepmts to find a match for it within a given gallery of previously-enrolled subjects.
+The **Recognize** method takes an image of a subject and **attempts to match it against a given gallery of previously-enrolled subjects**.
 Here's an example of recognizing a subject using an image-capture method.
 This method displays an image-capture view in your app, captures an image of a face, sends it to the API, and returns a match and confidence value:

 ```
 [KairosSDK imageCaptureRecognizeWithThreshold:@".75"